Contributing to skrub#

 cd doc

-To generate the docs, including the example gallery, you can use:
+To generate the full documentation, including the example gallery, run the following command:

 make html